 Crossing the river, she rushed toward her own red door but stopped at a pale flash of green behind the agave.
 Thinking ¿Tío?, she said “¿Eres un duende?”

 Another sharp and glittering movement by the garden’s back entrance was followed by a high, almost staticky growl.
 Her invisible bones jabbed at the gate, half hanging on hinges and the other half battered on the ground.
-Fury spiked from her.
+Fury stabbed from her.
 She inhaled.

 The hens clucked velvet chuckles.
 Deeper inside, a low whimper issued near the avocado tree.